aliamrod/gRPC-Image-Rotation-Service/README.md

 #### Mean Filter.
-Tis service takes in a numpy matrix (3D for RGB and 2D for Grayscale/non-RGB) and a 3x3 kernel and convolves it in 2D on each frame and divides by the number of neighbors.
+The following service takes in a numpy matrix (3D for RGB and 2D for Grayscale/non-RGB) and a 3x3 kernel and convolves it in 2D on each frame and divides by the number of neighbors.
 The returned output is the mean filtered matrix.

 **********************